-As Head of Bell Labs Research, I am now involved in a broad spectrum of exciting leading edge technologies and innovations, ranging from quantum computing, to optical and wireless networking, routing, distributed systems, to software and application technologies.
+As Head of Bell Labs Research, I have been involved in a broad spectrum of exciting leading edge technologies and innovations, ranging from quantum computing, to optical and wireless networking, routing, distributed systems, to software and application technologies.

 My core research expertise is in communication support for distributed systems and, more specific, in communication protocols for the Web/Internet and IP-based video/telephony networks.
 The overall objective is to improve the performance and the scalability of today's Internet and to make the "World Wide Wait" (WWW) into a real interactive experience integrating sophisticated multimedia technology and providing exciting application services.
 My work extends into cloud computing, television (IPTV, cable TV, Internet TV) and telephony (VoIP and legacy) world, trying to bring the Web/Internet together with more traditional communication infrastructures.